fanteastick/quartz-test/content/rgb/Download more storage space.md

 ## 3. Mount the Disk

-If it’s not mounted, you can mount it.
+If it's not mounted, you can mount it.
 For example:

 `sudo mkdir /mnt/bigdisk sudo mount /dev/sdX1 /mnt/bigdisk`